Part 1: Introduction

 - caused danger, distress, or nuisance to any person or the community on a number of occasions.

-In all cases, delegated authority is given to TDC’s Regulatory Services Manager as to whether, in any specific case, it is appropriate to proceed with legal action.
+In all cases, delegated authority is given to TDC’s Environmental Services Group Manager as to whether, in any specific case, it is appropriate to proceed with legal action.

 Infringement notices shall generally be the first course of action taken in such cases, but TDC reserves the right to commence a Court prosecution by information where the circumstances of the offence are sufficiently serious.

 20.0 Probationary Dog Owners